rmccrear/codex-lv1-may-2025/guides/local-development.md

 ---

-## Become a Poweruser
+## Step 5: Become a Poweruser

 Ready to be more productive?
 Use a professional code editor for programming—they offer color coding, better search, and productivity features.

 **Do This:**
-1. Download and install a free advanced text editor:
+1. Download and install a free advanced text editor.
+Here are two options.
     - **Windows**: [Notepad++](https://notepad-plus-plus.org/downloads/)
     - **Mac**: [BBEdit](https://www.barebones.com/products/bbedit/download.html)
 2. Open your project files with your new editor.